mattst/sublime-single-trailing-new-line/README.md

 - `Single Trailing New Line` - when run from the command palette the plugin will work with all files, the settings file will be ignored.

 - `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
-This is to help users to quickly get full syntax names for use in the settings file.
+This is to help users get full syntax names quickly (for use in the settings file).

 #### Running Automatically